Halogen IR Ovens- Available in Portable, Closed Batch, and Open Tunnels configurations.

 Efficiency: 75% Energy Converted 92% Energy Converted

-Curing Coatings: Cures from the surface down Cures from the Substrate Up.
+Curing Coatings: Cures from surface down Cures from the Substrate Up.

-WB coatings: Traps water below surface Penetrates coating &
+WB coatings: Traps water in surface - Penetrates Paint & Vaporizes Water

 Curing Powder for MDF: 2:30 to 260F 1 minute to 260F

 Emitter Position: Parallel with Parts.
-Parallel or 45 Deg. horizontal or vertical
+Parallel or 45 Deg. horizontal/vertical

 Interior Walls: Galvanized Aluminum Highly reflective aluminum.